limhoyeon/ToothGroupNetwork/README.md

 - We used the dataset shared in the challenge, and since it is not our own data, it is not possible to share it.
 - Thank you for pressing the star!
 - If you have any problem with execution, please contact me via email(hoyeon351@cglab.snu.ac.kr) or slack anytime.
 I'll give you a quick reply.
+- trained checkpoints cannot be shared because of data copyright issue, so you have to train your model with your data.
+If you want test with our trained model, please request access in Miccai2022 3D Teeth Scan Segmentation and Labeling Challenge again.
+I'm sorry for the inconvenience.

 # Inference
 - We offer two model
   - TestModel: one for Preliminary Test phase - algorithm name "0726_bdl_v6"
   - FinalModel: another for Final Test phase - algorithm name "final_v1"
 - All of the checkpoint files for each model are in (https://drive.google.com/drive/folders/15oP0CZM_O_-Bir18VbSM8wRUEzoyLXby?usp=sharing).
-Download ckpts.zip and unzip all of checkpoints in ckpts folder.(*ckpts cannot be shared because of data copyright issue, you have to train your model with your data)
+Download ckpts.zip and unzip all of checkpoints in ckpts folder.(*ckpts cannot be shared because of data copyright issue, please check notice
 - The processing speed is not fast because the code has not been optimized yet.
 - The processing speed of FinalModel is slow due to the use of ensamble method to increase performance.
 It is not clear whether this ensamble method actually increases accuracy.
 - How to inference with TestModel